Ultimate Guide to Expenses

 If the above conditions are not met, then additional tax implications allow as it becomes considered a 'benefit in kind'.

-If you are a Limited Company and you use your office for work, then HMRC lets you claim £4 per week as an allowance for this expense.
+If you are a Limited Company and you use your office for work, then HMRC lets you claim £6 per week (£4 per week prior to April 2020) as an allowance for this expense.
 You can alternatively rent a portion of your home to your business and this would be an allowable expense.
 In this case you would need to own the property, draw up a rental agreement, and charge a reasonable rent.
 This typically means that you will additionally need to file a Self Assessment personally as you now have rental income which has to be declared.